Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting

 The emergence of data-driven models has transformed weather forecasting, arguably the most significant shift since Richardson's pioneering work \citep{richardson1922weather}.
 Enabled by comprehensive reanalysis datasets such as ERA5 \citep{hersbach2020era5}, which translate raw meteorological observations into a model-space ``truth'' estimate and by rapid advances in deep learning, these models now rival operational NWP systems in deterministic skill.
-Vision Transformer--based models, including Pangu-Weather~\cite{bi2023pangu}, FengWu~\cite{chen2024fengwu}, and FuXi~\cite{chen2023fuxi}, leverage self-attention to model long-range atmospheric dependencies, while Graph Neural Network (GNN) approaches such as GraphCast~\cite{lam2023learning}, the Artificial Intelligence Forecasting System (AIFS)~\cite{lang2024aifs}, and the work of Keisler~\cite{keisler2022graph} represent the atmosphere on multiresolution meshes, enabling flexible treatment of spherical geometry beyond uniform latitude--longitude grids.
-In parallel, Fourier Neural Operators (FNO)~\cite{bonev2023spherical} seek to learn resolution-robust operator mappings of the underlying partial differential equations.
-Recent work addresses uncertainty and generalization limitations of deterministic surrogates, with diffusion-based generative models~\cite{price2025probabilistic, li2024seeds} targeting probabilistic forecasts of extreme events, large-scale foundation models such as Aurora~\cite{bodnar2024aurora} and Prithvi WxC~\cite{hhit2024prithvi} exploring cross-resolution and multi-variable generalization through fine-tuning, and hybrid systems like NeuralGCM~\cite{kochkov2024neuralgcm} integrating differentiable dynamical cores with learned physical parameterizations.
+Vision Transformer--based models, including Pangu-Weather~\citep{bi2023pangu}, FuXi~\citep{chen2023fuxi}, FengWu~\citep{chen2024fengwu}, and Baguan~\citep{niu2025utilizing} leverage self-attention to model long-range atmospheric dependencies, while Graph Neural Network (GNN) approaches such as GraphCast~\citep{lam2023learning}, the ECMWF Artificial Intelligence Forecasting System (AIFS)~\citep{lang2024aifs} and Anemoi \citep{wijnands2025anemoi}, and the work of Keisler~\citep{keisler2022graph} represent the atmosphere on multiresolution meshes, enabling flexible treatment of spherical geometry beyond uniform latitude--longitude grids.
+In parallel, Fourier Neural Operators (FNO)~\citep{bonev2023spherical} seek to learn resolution-robust operator mappings of the underlying partial differential equations.
+Recent work addresses the uncertainty and generalization limitations of deterministic surrogates.
+Diffusion-based generative models~\citep{price2025probabilistic, li2024seeds} target probabilistic forecasts of extreme events; large-scale foundation models such as Aurora~\citep{bodnar2024aurora} and Prithvi WxC~\citep{hhit2024prithvi} explore cross-resolution and multi-variable generalization through fine-tuning.